AntonSkliarov/My-projects/README.md

 ### IMDb Movie List

+  * Tech stack: HTML5, SASS(scss), JavaScript, React.
-You can use this DEMO LINK to browse the movie list and add your favorite movie to it.
+  * You can use this [DEMO LINK](https://antonskliarov.github.io/react_movies-list-fetch-movies/) to browse the movie list and add your favorite movie to it.
+  * Code you can find [here](https://github.com/AntonSkliarov/react_movies-list-fetch-movies)

 #### Description